 The gallon per minute (GPM) of a hot water tells you exactly how much hot water it can heat and provide you with in a minute.
 If you live in a home by yourself or with one other person, you need a GPM of at least one.
 A GPM of three can supply larger appliances with hot water or run two sinks or tubs at the same time.

 Temperature rise is a term that refers to the difference in the temperature of the groundwater or the water outside and the temperature that you want.
 The higher this rise is, the more powerful of a model you need.
 Those living in the south can usually get by with a smaller model because the groundwater temperature is already so high.

 Energy Star uses efficiency ratings to show shoppers how efficient different appliances and products are.
 You want a hot water heater with a rating of at least 0.90 or 90%.
 This will help you save more on your water heating bills.

-One of the best features of an heater is that there is no tank, which means that the heater takes up less space.
+One of the best features is that there is no tank, which means that it takes up less space.
 You still want to look at the overall size of the hot water heater though.
 This ensures that it will fit where you want to install it.

 Indoor vs. Outdoor Use

 You also need to decide between installing a hot water heater inside or outside.
 When you decide to install it outside, you need to look for one with some type of freeze protection.
 Freeze protection keeps the water lines from freezing and busting.